erenard/presentation/jstoolchain/slides.md

 console.log('Hello world')
 ```

+.arrow[
-How to add a library ?
+- How to add a library ?
+]

 ---